 The technology and chemistry for the selective capture of CO₂ from the exhaust of a power plant are effective.
 There are numerous chemical, membrane, and cryogenic methods for capturing CO₂, but monoethanolamine (MEA) is the predominant commercially available chemical absorbent currently in use in power plants with CCS.
 CO₂ capture efficiency varies with the type of reactive absorbent material and plant operations.
 Most CCS installations target 90% CO₂ capture rates, although actual capture rates are usually lower.
 CCS infrastructure is large, and the process of capturing CO₂ from power plant exhaust is complex, expensive, and energy-intensive.
 CCS requires the flue gas to be pumped to different parts of the power plant, the CO₂ to be captured and then separated from the sorbent material, and the concentrated CO₂ to be compressed for transport and storage.
 Energy for all these processes comes from the power plant.
 Various studies estimate CCS consumes at least 15–25% of the plant’s total generation capacity, with most of the energy used to separate the CO₂ and regenerate the sorbent material.

 CCS has been used in pilot studies and commercial operations in a few dozen coal and natural gas power plants since the late 1990s.
 Despite the functional effectiveness of the technology, use of CCS to reduce power plant emissions has not been broadly adopted, and most CCS projects initiated in the past three decades have failed or been discontinued.
 Based on various assessments and projections, deployment of CCS on power plants has consistently lagged behind its expected contribution to emissions reduction.
-There are currently only four power plants with CCS in operation in the world, less than 0.05% of the global fossil fuel power plant fleet.
+There are currently only four power plants with CCS in operation in the world, less than 0.05% of the global fossil-fueled power plant fleet.
 According to a 2021 study, only 10% of proposed CCS projects for power plants have actually been implemented.
 Based on another study, 78% of all power plant and industrial manufacturing CCS pilot and demonstration plants with a project size greater than 0.3 Mt CO₂ /yr have been cancelled or put on hold.

 Why are we excited?

 Globally, emissions from coal- and gas-fired power plants are still increasing, primarily in China and India, where large numbers of new thermal power plants have been built in the last two decades.
 Given the typical 30- to 45-year operational lifespan for coal and gas power plants, retrofitting these newer plants with CCS could substantially reduce their operational emissions while also allowing plant owners and investors to recover their investments.
 Installation of CCS to reduce emissions can also be prioritized for power plants located near places with geologic storage and where alternative electricity generation options are limited.
-There is a large amount of active research underway to develop and test alternative carbon capture technologies, most aimed at increasing carbon capture efficiencies and reducing energy demands and costs.
+There is a large amount of research underway to develop and test alternative carbon capture technologies, most aimed at increasing carbon capture efficiencies and reducing energy demands and costs.
 Other research on the factors contributing to the failure of most CCS projects to date may lead to the development of regulations and policies that require or incentivize the use of CCS for power plants, which could increase the current low implementation and success rates for this emissions reduction technology.

 Why are we concerned?